single-right-quote/httpd.execline/README.md

 functionality is probably well worth adding.)

-in subfolders matching hostnames, files named after a header should contain the contents of that header. <!-- a personal site heavily associated with a mastodon account would perhaps add a file `X-Clacks-Overhead`, containing the contents `GNU Natalie Nguyen`. --> a `Strict-Transport-Security` file is a good idea; if you find it prudent to allow access as an onion service, an `Onion-Location` file is a good idea. and so on.
+in subfolders matching hostnames, files named after a header should contain the contents of that header. a personal site heavily associated with a mastodon account would perhaps add a file `X-Clacks-Overhead`, containing the contents `GNU Natalie Nguyen`;
+a `Strict-Transport-Security` file is a good idea; if you find it prudent to allow access as an onion service, an `Onion-Location` file is a good idea. and so on.